Tr0j4n9/EK_BOT/README.md

 ### Default Functionality

-Paul provides four core commands within `bot.js` out of the box:
+EK provides four core commands within `bot.js` out of the box:

 * `help` - Generates a help message based on loaded commands
 * `load <file>` - Loads a new command from `<file>`